Currently hosting 156 active events

 The Santa Barbara Music Club, the largest year-round concert series in Santa Barbara County, celebrates its 50th year!
-The program for Saturday, December 7, 3:00 pm, features works by Francis Poulenc, Astor Piazzolla, and Alberto Ginastera.
+The program for Saturday, January 11, 3:00 pm, features works by traditional and contemporary composers: Dohnanyi, Saxon, Enescu, Valinsky, Brahms, and Reinecke.
 The free concert is located at First United Methodist Church, 305 E. Anapamu Street at Garden.

 A valued cultural resource in the community since 1969, the Music Club's mission is threefold:

 (1) Presentation of an annual series of concerts, free to the public.

 (2) Aiding and encouraging musical education by the disbursement of scholarships to talented local music students.

 (3) Presentation of community outreach activities, including bringing great music to residents of area retirement homes.